Timeless.

 Old timey photo of Cab Calloway performing in Cuba

-Cab travels to Cuba with a small band and plays the Montmartre and opens the island to other bands.
+Cab travels to Cuba with a small band to play the Montmartre and open the island to other bands.
 1948

 1950s